day8/re-frame/docs/FAQs/FocusOnElement.md

-One small trick: we perform the imperative focus using `Reagent/after-render` because sometimes the target HTML element won't exist in the DOM until after the rendering which occurs in the next annimation frame.
+One small trick: we perform the imperative focus using `Reagent/after-render` because sometimes the target HTML element won't exist in the DOM until after the rendering which occurs in the next animation frame.